Henry Drisler

-Henry Drisler (27 December 1818 – 30 November 1897) was an American classical scholar.
+Henry Drisler (December 27, 1818 – November 30, 1897) was an American classical scholar.

 Life

-He was born on Staten Island, New York.
+He was born in Richmond County, New York.
 Drisler graduated at Columbia College in 1839, taught classics in the Columbia grammar school for four years, and was then appointed tutor in classics in the college.
 In 1845 he became adjunct professor of Latin and Greek there, in 1857 was appointed to the new separate chair of Latin language and literature, and ten years later succeeded Dr. Charles Anthon as Jay Professor of Greek Language and Literature.
-He was acting president in 1867 and in 1888–1889, and from 1890 to his retirement as professor emeritus in 1894 was dean of the School of Arts, as the undergraduate division of Columbia was known at the time.
-(For this reason, some Columbia scholars consider him, and not John Howard Van Amringe, to have been the first dean of Columbia College.)
+He was acting president in 1867 and again in 1888 to 1889.
+From 1890 to his retirement as professor emeritus in 1894, he was dean of the School of Arts, as the undergraduate division of Columbia was known at the time.
+(For this reason, some scholars consider him, and not John Howard Van Amringe, to have been the first dean of Columbia College.)
 He died in New York City in 1897.